Get 50% off with the code: BLACKFRIDAY

 Jetpack has +5millions of active installations and is the most popular security plugin for WordPress.

-UptimeRobot also provide you with SSL certificate monitoring and Cron job monitoring.
+UptimeRobot also provides you with SSL certificate monitoring and Cron job monitoring.

 To access response times and monitor performance you need to pay.

 ManageWP helps you to manage several WordPress Websites from a single dashboard.
 The plugin is free, but you have to pay to include the uptime monitoring add-on.
 Here are the free features of ManageWP:

 Note that you have to pay for the premium business plugin in order to receive alerts through email or SMS.